 It is alarming to note that approximately 34% of EPFL’s total CO2 emissions are related to business travel.
-In 2019, trips made on behalf of the EPFL School of Life Sciences alone generated 1195 tonnes of CO2 in the environment.
+In 2019, trips made on behalf of the EPFL School of Life Sciences alone emitted 1,195 tonnes of CO2.

-The objective of this project is to identify ways and propose tools in which scientists around the world can reduce the environmental impact of scientific travels, improve accessibility to scientific conferences, data and results, without neglecting the importance of social contacts in such events.
+The objective of this project is to identify ways and propose tools through which EPFL scientists can reduce the environmental impact of work-related trips, improve accessibility to scientific conferences, data and results, without neglecting the importance of social contacts in such events.

 EPFL is part of the Swiss network for sustainable professional mobility.
 This network brings together representatives from UNIL, the universities of Basel, Bern, Fribourg, Geneva, Luzern, Neuchâtel, St Gallen, Zurich, Università della Svizzera italiana, ETHZ and EPFL who work together to reduce the CO2 emissions generated by business travel.

 In the world, other universities define rules or recommendations to reduce the CO2 footprint related to the professional travel of their researchers or administrative staff.

 Examples in Europe include the universities of Cambridge, Birmingham, Leeds, Lund, Gothenburg; in the United States, the universities of Washington, San Diego; in Canada, in Montreal, McGill University.

 This map illustrates all initiatives similar to the Travel Less Without Loss project around the world.
 For more information, visit the interactive version of the map, the result of Agnes Kreil’s PhD at ETHZ.

 And if you still have time …